chrissyhroberts/trachoma_grading_kappa_ODK/README.md

 In the choices sheet of `trachoma_grading_kappa.xlsx` you will see the choice list `reference`.

 This stores the expert data which provides the reference information for the photo, plus any additional notes that you want to show up on screen.
+You can update with different sets of photos by loading a new set with the same filenames to ODK Central.
+It will manage all the media files on your behalf so there is no need to side-load images.

+Expert trachoma grades (the reference group for kappa scores) are stored in the `choices` tab on the XLS form.
+You can also provide additional information in feedback, such as "this image shows an eyelid with signs of TF, TI and TS"

 The prototype here has 10 questions.